eventum-project/website/docs/docs/plugins/event_plugins/jinja/index.md

     - "host3"
 ```

-### Templates mapping
+### Templates list

-Each key in templates mapping is a template alias and value is a following object:
+Each item in templates list is a mapping where key is a template alias and value is a following object:
 <table>
     <th>Parameter</th>
     <th>Expected value</th>